-The LO unit is energized by the tone receiver 94-G guard relay contact as shown in Figs. 7, 8, 9, 10, 11 and 12.
+The LO unit is energized by the tone receiver 94-G guard relay contact as shown in Figs. 6, 7, 8 & 9.
 One contact of the LO relay energizes the X unit.
 This makes it possible, in case of channel failure, to lock out the transfer tripping at the local terminal.
-A second LO contact is in series with the tone receiver 94-T trip relay contact, as a second path to energize the LO unit coil, after the trip signal is received.
+A second LO contact is in series with the alarm circuit, and a third LO contact is in series with the tone receiver 94-T trip relay contact, as a second path to energize the LO unit coil, after the trip signal is received.
 A break contact is used, along with a break X relay contact, to supervise the X1 relay.
 The LO unit has prolonged dropout time, thus assuring that it will stay closed during a shift of frequency.